 SMTP is the protocol used to send mail from one computer to another.

-• The name of your email provider’s server which will accept your outgoing email.
-It could be the same as your POP3 or IMAP server, or something different.
+• The name of your email provider’s server that will accept your outgoing email.
+It could be the same as your POP3 or IMAP server or something different.

-• The account ID you were assigned by your ISP.
+• The account ID you were assigned by your email service.
 Most commonly it’s your email address, but it doesn’t have to be.

 • Your password.